r-rakshitha/deep_learning/chapter_computer-vision/kaggle-cifar10.md

 * We can read datasets containing raw image files after organizing them into the required format.

 :begin_tab:`mxnet`
-* We can use convolutional neural networks, image augmentation, and hybrid programing in an image classification competition.
+* We can use convolutional neural networks, image augmentation, and hybrid programming in an image classification competition.
 :end_tab:

 :begin_tab:`pytorch`